Diogosadias/SEM2_PI/docs/(Templates)/FURPS.md

 |**External Code Compatability**| Detects and analyzes external codes into the system|
 |**External Software**| Lets the System cooperate with external systems

-(fill in here )

 ## +

 ### Design Constraints

+### Design Constraints
 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-(fill in here )
+- **Development of a graphical interface using JavaFX 11**

+- **Adopt good practices when identifying requirements and for OO software analysis and design**

+- **Adopt recognized coding standards**

+- **Usage of Javadoc to generate useful documentation for Java code**

+***

 ### Implementation Constraints